gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 contrast, Pachyderm utilizes etcd, a distributed key-value store, for metadata.

 Lastly with regard to data sharding and parallelization, Pachyderm seems to go further than Reflow.
-While Reflow does parallelise tools running on separate data sets, Pachyderm also provides automatic parallelisation of tools accessing “datums” that may correspond to the same data set or even the same file.
+While Reflow does parallelize tools running on separate data sets, Pachyderm also provides automatic parallelization of tools accessing “datums” that may correspond to the same data set or even the same file.
 Pachyderm automatically distributes the processing of these datums to containers running in parallel (pods in Kubernetes) and gathers all of the